jaronoff/jaronoff.github.io/_portfolio/erad.md

 ---

-eRAD did a branding update last year, and needed a website that matched their new look.
+eRAD did a branding update and needed a website that matched their new look.
 Their previous website was static and had some hurdles that made it unusable and didn't scale to what the business needs were.

 ## Business Needs
 * Be easily maintained by a variety of marketing people.